Job Chapter 6 Summary

 2. Job makes an exclamation in verses 2-3: "Oh that my vexation were weighed, and all my calamity laid in the balances!
 For then it would be heavier than the sand of the sea; therefore my words have been rash."
 (ESV).
 What is it that Job is admitting to in these verses?
 Is he justified in his lament?
 Why or why not?
 How does he measure the burden that he feels?

 3. Read Psalm 88:13-18 and then consider Job's words in Job 6:4.
 How does Job view the source of his suffering?
 What about you?
-Can you recall a time when you have been faced with suffering?
-What was your experience and how did you respond?
+Can you recall a time when you faced suffering?
+What was your experience, and how did you respond?

 4. Job makes an appeal to God in verses 8-10.
 What is his request?
 What does his request acknowledge about God?
 How can his words be a model for us?